 There also might be an additional program or discipline.
-But if we’re talking straight about substance use addiction, again, even if they don’t find you under the influence.
-Still, it affects your teaching, the students.
+But if we’re talking straight about substance use addiction, again, even if the school doesn’t find you under the influence.
+Still, it affects your teaching and the students.
 The school district may hand down discipline.

 Arizona Teacher Sexual Relationship with a Student

 What are the issues if there’s ever an allegation of a teacher having a relationship of sexual nature with a student?

 So, the school would likely start there.
 If the school found a credible allegation of a sexual relationship, they’d possibly immediately put the educator on administrative leave.
 If not, ask for the resignation or terminate them immediately.
 And when I say sexual relationship, I also include sexual abuse.
 So, these are very serious.